-FALL COLORS IN SPEARFISH CANYON: Autumn adds another layer of splendor to Spearfish Canyon as yellow aspen and birch leaves provide an explosion of color throughout the pine-filled canyon.
+FALL COLORS: Autumn adds another layer of splendor to Spearfish Canyon as yellow aspen and birch leaves provide an explosion of color throughout the pine-filled canyon.
 The changing of the leaves makes Spearfish Canyon a popular place in the early autumn, attracting first-timers as well as visitors that return year after year to take in the amazing and colorful transformation.

 WINTER MAGIC: Both the 11th Hour Gulch and the Community Caves barely qualify as waterfalls during the warmer months.
 But once things freeze, they both transform into gorgeous ice displays.
 Canyon-goers can snowshoe to Roughlock Falls, but shouldn't miss the result of Little Spearfish Falls' transformation from thick, beautiful forest to winter wonderland.

 MOVIE CONNECTIONS: Filmed in the state in 1989, Dances with Wolves is the most famous of all movies shot in South Dakota.
 The film's final winter scene was shot in Spearfish Canyon at a site north of Roughlock Falls.
 It is located on Forest Road 222 approximately three miles upstream from the Spearfish Canyon Resort.